 This topic seemed appropriate since most of us think about getting better organized in the year ahead.
-But it’s also important because we live in a very complicated world and it seems like every decision we make, especially those related to our finances and retirement planning, are pretty complex (or we tend to over-complicate them).
+But it's also important because we live in a very complicated world and it seems like every decision we make, especially those related to our finances and retirement planning, is pretty complex (or we tend to over-complicate them).

 If you read the "About" page on this blog, you will see that one of the things that I value, espouse, and have tried to practice in my retirement stewardship is simplicity:

 My basic views on personal finance are that I value simplicity over complexity, pragmatism over sophistication, and I believe that money is a gift from God and a means to an end and not an end in itself.

 I'm not talking about a Zen-like approach to personal finance such that we just put all of our money in a jar, hide it in a closet, and hope it stays safe and grows as we meditate on it and send it positive energy.
 No, I'm talking about a practical simplicity that reduces complexity, increases transparency and manageability, and enhances focus and decision making as it relates to our saving and investing decisions and actions.